planetlabs/planet-client-python/docs/python/sdk-subscriptions.md

 ## Introduction

-The `planet subscriptions` command enables interaction with the [Subscriptions API](https://developers.planet.com/apis/subscriptions/) that make it possible to set up a recurring search criteria.
-Using `planet subscriptions`, you can automatically process and deliver new imagery to a cloud bucket.
+The `SubscriptionsClient` enables interaction with the [Subscriptions API](https://developers.planet.com/apis/subscriptions/) that make it possible to set up a recurring search criteria.
+Using the subscriptions api you can automatically process and deliver new imagery to a cloud bucket.
 It also has a powerful 'backfill' capability to bulk order historical imagery to your area of interest.
-This tutorial takes you through the main commands available in the CLI.
+This tutorial takes you through the main commands available for subscriptions in the SDK

 ## Core Workflows